russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Start by taking a good, hard look at your schedule and identifying any gaps or downtime you may have.
 Do you have 30 minutes to spare?
 What about 15?
 In most cases, the answer is yes – we all have at least a few minutes here and there that we can use for reading.

-It can be helpful to actually write out your schedule for a week or two to get a better sense of how you're using your time.
-From there, you can start to look for patterns and places where you might be able to sneak in some reading time.
+It can be helpful to actually write out your schedule for a week or two from morning till the end of the day to get a better sense of how you're using your time.
+From there, you can start to look for patterns and places where you might be able to sneak in some reading time at home or at your local library.

 Create a Reading-Friendly Environment